 By the 16th century, sand dunes started swallowing the church, and by the late 1700s, the congregation had to dig their way in for services!
 Eventually, the battle with the sand was lost, and the church was closed.
 Now, only the tower remains, standing tall as a reminder of its past.

 Even Hans Christian Andersen, the famous fairy-tale author, was inspired by this place.
 After visiting in 1859, he wrote "A Story from the Dunes," capturing the magic and mystery of the buried church.
+Seeing his inspo is one of the most incredible things to do in Denmark.

 2. Sit with Giants by the Sea in Esbjerg

 While not literal giants, visiting the Man Meets the Sea monument is definitely one of the top things to do in Denmark.
-Towering at 27 feet (8.2 meters) tall, these striking alabaster figures stand watch over Denmark’s western coast near Esbjerg
+Towering at 27 feet (8.2 meters) tall, these striking alabaster figures stand watch over Denmark’s western coast near Esbjerg.

 Created by artist Svend Wiig Hansen in 1995, the sculptures symbolize human reflection and contemplation.
-Whether you’re there to take in the impressive art or simply enjoy the stunning coastal views, sitting with these giants is an unforgettable experience.
-Book a week-long road trip from Aarhus to Esbjerg to explore Denmark’s west coast and the monuments.
+Whether you’re there to take in the impressive art or simply enjoy the stunning coastal views, sitting with these giants is perfect if you’re looking for what to do in Denmark.

 1. Set Sail on a Boat Like a Viking

 Is there a more iconic Viking experience than setting sail on a Viking longboat?
-Go on a vacation in Roskilde to visit the Viking Ship Museum where you can experience this magical adventure.
-From May to September, hop aboard a traditional Nordic wooden boat, built using ancient techniques passed down from the Viking Age.
+Consider booking a vacation package in Roskilde to visit the Viking Ship Museum, where you can experience this magical adventure.

-You’ll navigate the calm waters of Roskilde Fjord, powered by oars and muscle, just as the Vikings did 1,000 years ago.
 As one of the best things to do in Denmark, this Viking experience is your chance to connect with history in the most authentic way possible.

 FAQS About the Best Things To Do in Denmark